 Determining that your rights and interests to the property are clear is the business of a title insurance company.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company performs an extensive search on the property's title history.
-Through its research, the title company can usually identify any title problems and have these problems cleared-up prior to closing.
+The title company searches the title history of the property.
+Through its research, the title insurance company can almost always find any title problems that may arise and clear up these problems prior to closing.

 Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases: